FeleAyodeji/farmcollector/readme.md

 * **Lombok not working in IntelliJ**

-    1. Install the Lombok plugin:
+    1. Install the Lombok plugin

-    2. Enable annotation processing:
+    2. Enable annotation processing